pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 _(Right click to save the image)_

-The projectile is an object that we will use a lot: At least, there is going to be a lot of instances on the screen at the a given time.
+The projectile is an object that we will use a lot: There is going to be a few instances on the screen when the player will be shooting.

 What should we use in this case ?
 A ``Prefab`` of course!

-And we will be using prefabs, so we will create multiple instances of the same object.

 ## Preparing the ``Prefab``